swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 - [`isEnabled`](https://developer.apple.com/documentation/xctest/xctexpectedfailure/options/3726085-isenabled)
-  can be set to `false` to skip known-issue matching (for instance, if a particular issue only occurs under certain conditions); and
+  can be set to `false` to skip known-issue matching (for instance, if a particular issue only occurs under certain conditions)
 - [`issueMatcher`](https://developer.apple.com/documentation/xctest/xctexpectedfailure/options/3726086-issuematcher)
-  can be set to a closure to allow marking only certain issues as known and to allow other issues to be recorded as test failures.
+  can be set to a closure to allow marking only certain issues as known and to allow other issues to be recorded as test failures

 The testing library includes overloads of `withKnownIssue()` that take additional arguments with similar behavior: